emirhansenol/Python-Synchronous-Sockets/README.md

-# Python Sample Socket Programming
+# Python Synchronous Socket Programming

 The goal of this project is to explore Python's socket programming interface.